iExecBlockchainComputing/documentation-tools/tools/dataprotector/protectdata.md

 }
 ```

-{% hint style="info" %}
-The zip file generated is a uint8array, so if you want to handle the binary data or download it consider adding a zip extension to it.
+⚠️ The zip file generated is a uint8array, so if you want to handle the binary data or download it consider adding a zip extension to it.
-{% endhint %}

 ## Parameters